 One of the widest range of powertrains.

-Developed to reduce emissions without compromising on being fun to drive, the KONA offers one of the widest range of powertrains in the segment.
+Developed to reduce tailpipe emissions without compromising on being fun to drive, the KONA offers one of the widest range of powertrains in the segment.
 Here you can choose from a petrol engine, a full hybrid, and a full electric.

 Petrol